weedonandscott/evercas/README.rst

 Basic Usage
 ===========

-``HashFS`` supports basic file storage, retrieval, and removal as well as some more advanced features like file repair.
+``EverCas`` supports basic file storage, retrieval, and removal as well as some more advanced features like file repair.

 Storing Content